 We chose to use a strategic planning strategy known as whole system change.
 At the core of this approach is a belief that all members of the division have something important and valuable to contribute (Bunker & Alban, 2006).
-By incorporating the diverse ideas and perspectives that exist within the student affairs staff at UT we created a collaborative environment of shared learning that challenged us to see the whole system at work.
-The outcome is a stronger understanding of where we are and where we would like to go which empowers each office within the division to align their goals and initiatives with the strategic plan without feeling limited.
+By incorporating the diverse ideas and perspectives that exist within the student affairs staff at UT, we created a collaborative environment of shared learning that challenged us to see the whole system at work.
+The outcome is a stronger understanding of where we are and where we would like to go, which empowers each office within the division to align its goals and initiatives with the strategic plan without feeling limited.

 The Student Affairs Strategic Planning Committee is comprised of representatives from all offices within student affairs as well as a student representative.
 Committee members meet regularly (weekly or biweekly) throughout the year.
 Most committee members will serve a two-year term and will rotate off on alternate years.

 Current membership (2013-2015)